Lisn-Rocks/lisn-server/store/README.md

-all songs are supposed to be stored here
+All songs are supposed to be stored here